TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-end-to-end-ssl.md

 If you are observing issues with End-to-end SSL encryption with Application Gateway, verify that:

-1. **Protocol is HTTPS**-  You need to ensure HTTPS is the protocol in both listener and backend HTTP Settings to enable end-to-end SSL.
+1. **Protocol is HTTPS**: Ensure HTTPS is the protocol in both listener and backend HTTP Settings to enable end-to-end SSL
-2. **Backend is whitelisted**- Application gateway only communicates with known backend instances that have either whitelisted their certificate with the application gateway or are trusted Azure service such as app service.
+2. **Backend is whitelisted**: Application gateway only communicates with known backend instances that have either whitelisted their certificate with the application gateway or are trusted Azure service such as app service.
 See [certificate whitelisting consideration](https://docs.microsoft.com/azure/application-gateway/ssl-overview#end-to-end-ssl-and-whitelisting-of-certificates) to verify that you have whitelisted the backend.
 3. **Certificate is valid**: For the end-to-end SSL encryption to work, you need to ensure that the certificates used in the listener as well as the HTTP Settings meet the following conditions:

-   - That the current date and time is within the "Valid from" and "Valid to" date range on the certificate.
+    - That the current date and time is within the "Valid from" and "Valid to" date range on the certificate
     - That the certificate's "Common Name" (CN) matches the host header in the request.
 For example, if the client is making a request to `https://www.contoso.com/`, then the CN must be `www.contoso.com`.

 ## **Recommended Documents**